Ouyang Feng (kickboxer)

 Ouyang Feng (欧阳锋) is a Chinese Sanda kickboxer.
-He is the current Wu Lin Feng and K-1 70 kg World champion.
+He is the current Wu Lin Feng champion and a former K-1 70 kg World champion.

 Kickboxing career

 Early career

 Ouyang started to compete for the Kunlun Fight organization in 2018, winning his first six bouts by knockout.
 This included a victory over Guan Yirui on November 5, 2018.

 Ouyang suffered his first professional loss on October 3, 2019, when Dzianis Zuev defeated him by decision on Kunlun Fight 86.

 Wu Lin Feng

 On May 15, 2020, Ouyang entered a Super Rookie Cup for Wu Lin Feng in the 70 kg division that would serve as determining a new national champion while international competition wasn't possible due to the COVID-19 pandemic.
 In his first group stage fight he defeated Song Shaoqiu by unanimous decision at the Wu Lin Feng 2020: King's Super Cup 1st Group stage event.

 Ouyang and Song Shaoqiu rematched in the final of the Super Rookie Cup on August 29, 2020, for both the Wu Lin Feng −70 kg national title and the vacant IPCC China title at Wu Lin Feng 2020: China New Kings Tournament Final.
 Ouyang won the fight by technical knockout in the second round with low kicks.

 On November 27, 2021, Ouyang faced Han Wenbao for the third time at Wu Lin Feng 2021: World Contender League 7th Stage.
 He won the fight by unanimous decision with all three judges scoring the fight 29–27.

 On March 26, 2022, Ouyang saw his 15 fights win streak come to an end when he faced Luo Chao for the third time in the final of a four-man tournament at Wu Lin Feng 528.
 He lost the fight by unanimous decision with all three judges scoring the bout 29–28.

 On March 18, 2023, Ouyang defeated veteran Christian Baya by unanimous decision on Wu Lin Feng 535: China vs Netherlands.

 On May 6, 2023, Ouyang defeated Arman from Armenia by technical knockout in the first round at the 2023 Huya Kung Fu Carnival.

 Ouyang faced Anatoly Moiseev for the Wu Lin Feng −70 kg title on July 29, 2023, at Wu Lin Feng 540.
 He won the fight by first-round knockout with low kicks.